 RELATED: 6 Symptoms of Bad Spark Plugs (& Replacement Cost)

 Spark plugs are necessary for starting the gas engine.
 If they are worn or degraded, starting the engine can prove to be more difficult.

 Over time, the trouble starting the engine can get worse.
-If let go, the damaged spark plugs can keep the engine from starting at all, leaving you stranded.
+If the situation continues unaddressed, damaged spark plugs can eventually keep the engine from starting at all, leaving you stranded.